awsdocs/aws-systems-manager-user-guide/doc_source/param-create-cli.md

 ## Create a `SecureString` Parameter \(AWS CLI\)<a name="param-create-cli-securestring"></a>

 Before you create a `SecureString` parameter, read about the requirements for this type of parameter\.
-For more information, see [Use Secure String Parameters](sysman-paramstore-about.md#sysman-paramstore-securestring)\.
+For more information, see [Using Secure String Parameters](sysman-paramstore-about.md#sysman-paramstore-securestring)\.

 1. Open the AWS CLI and run the following command to specify your credentials and a Region\.
 You must either have administrator privileges, or you must have been granted the appropriate permission in IAM\.
 For more information, see [Systems Manager Prerequisites](systems-manager-prereqs.md)\.